Andrew Benintendi Player Props: White Sox vs. Rays

-After hitting .275 with two doubles, four walks and three RBI in his past 10 games, Andrew Benintendi and the Chicago White Sox face the Tampa Bay Rays (who will hand the ball to Zach Eflin) at 1:40 PM ET on Sunday.
+On Thursday, Andrew Benintendi (.419 on-base percentage in past 10 games, 65 points above season-long percentage) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Shane McClanahan.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his most recent appearance, he went 1-for-3 against the Blue Jays.

 Andrew Benintendi Game Info & Props vs. the Rays